 These are types of clamps, which are circular in shape and have a grip on them.
-These are very similar to hose clamps, allows the user to clamp together cylinders.
+These are very similar to hose clamps, allowing the user to clamp cylinders together.
 Marman clamps look like rings and are available in various styles and sizes.

 These clamps are also great when you need to hold two objects close together.
 As these clamps are stronger, they are often used when working with fuel lines in aircraft.